Reservoir Memory Machines as Neural Computers: Method

-A sketch of the system dynamic is provided in Figure~\ref{fig:state_space}.
-The reservoir memory machine behaves like a regular reservoir neural network until the classifier $\cls$ outputs a nonzero memory address.
-In that case, we record the current state $\vec h_t$ in memory, which we recover whenever $\cls$ outputs the same memory address another time (here in time step $8$, where we recover $\vec h_8 = \vec h_2$).
-Note that this is a strict generalization over a standard recurrent neural network because we recover Equation~\ref{eq:rnn} by setting $\cls$ to be zero at all times.
+The architecture is illustrated in Figure~\ref{fig:rmm}.
+The dynamic is further illustrated in Figure~\ref{fig:state_space}.
+In particular, the reservoir memory machine behaves like a regular echo state neural network until the classifier $\cls$ outputs a nonzero memory address.
+In that case, we record the current state $\vec h_t$ in memory, which we recover whenever $\cls$ outputs the same memory address another time (here in time step $8$, where we recover $\vec h_2$).
+Note that this is a strict generalization over a standard echo state network because we recover Equation~\ref{eq:rnn} if $\cls$ is constantly zero.